conduktor/conduktor-docs/docs/platform/navigation/partner-zones/index.md

 This will open the Partner Zone details window in edit mode, allowing you to:

 - update Partner Zone details (name, URL, description and contact details)
-- manage topics - add new ones or change shared the topic aliases.
+- manage topics - add new ones or change shared the topic aliases
+- change traffic control policies
 ### Change zone details

 - Name (hover over the name and click the **pencil** button)